Aditya201206/CODSOFT/Titanic_Prediction/README.md

 # Titanic Survival Prediction

+## Objective
-This project predicts whether a passenger survived the Titanic disaster using Machine Learning.
+Predict whether a passenger survived the Titanic disaster using Machine Learning.

-Technologies Used:
+## Technologies Used
 - Python
 - Pandas
 - Scikit-learn

+## Algorithm Used
-- Matplotlib
+- Logistic Regression

+## Output
+The model predicts passenger survival with good accuracy.